Sustainable Places Conference 2025 Milan Banner

 Each year, Sustainable Places features topics that are shaping how we think about cities and the built environment.
 Across all editions, Sustainable Places is open to all topics related to building sustainability and most often reflect priorities described in the European Commission Societal Challenges and the United Nations Sustainable Development Goals.

-For SP25, we propose the list of themes shown to the right.
-These themes are non-exhaustive and proposals received on other topics related to sustainability will certainly be considered for acceptance.
+For SP25, we proposed the list of themes shown to the right.
+These themes were non-exhaustive and proposals received on other topics related to sustainability were considered for acceptance.

 • Energy communities, smart cities & urban transition